oracle-livelabs/pts/ac-with-ucp/lab5-planned-maintenance/lab5-planned-maintenance.md

 ![Demo140](./images/task2/image400.png " ")

 ![ShowPool1](./images/task2/image500.png " ")

 ![ShowPool2](./images/task2/image510.png " ")

-## Task 3: Connection routing
+## Task 3: Connection routing to instance 1 only

-1. We can now do the reverse and move the service to only CONT2
+1. We can now do the reverse and move the service to only CONT1

 ````